DirectRTX/Simple-Ad-Network/README.md

 There are 12 stats boxes, here's what they mean:

-Active Members - The number of members that have either signed up or sent traffic in the last 24 hours.
+- <b>Active Members -</b> The number of members that have either signed up or sent traffic in the last 24 hours.
-Earning Members - The total number of members that have ever sent traffic to your ad network.
+- <b>Earning Members -</b> The total number of members that have ever sent traffic to your ad network.
-Total Members - The total amount of members that have created an account in your network at any time.
+- <b>Total Members -</b> The total amount of members that have created an account in your network at any time.
-Pending Payments - The total amount of payments you need to send out.
+- <b>Pending Payments -</b> The total amount of payments you need to send out.
 Will show $0.00 except on pay day.

-Daily Traffic - The total amount of visitors that have been purchased today (today - not the past 24 hours).
+- <b>Daily Traffic -</b> The total amount of visitors that have been purchased today (today - not the past 24 hours).
-- Daily Profit - The total amount of profit you, as the network owner, have earned today (today - not the past 24 hours).
+- <b>Daily Profit -</b> The total amount of profit you, as the network owner, have earned today (today - not the past 24 hours).
-Daily Revenue - The total amount of revenue earned by your network today (today - not the past 24 hours).
+- <b>Daily Revenue -</b> The total amount of revenue earned by your network today (today - not the past 24 hours).
-Daily CPM Rate - The network's overall CPM rate for today (today - not the past 24 hours).
+- <b>Daily CPM Rate -</b> The network's overall CPM rate for today (today - not the past 24 hours).

-Total Traffic - The total amount of visitors that have been purchased in the lifetime of your network.
+- <b>Total Traffic -</b> The total amount of visitors that have been purchased in the lifetime of your network.
-Total Profit - The total amount of profit you have earned in the lifetime of your network.
+- <b>Total Profit -</b> The total amount of profit you have earned in the lifetime of your network.
-Total Revenue - The total amount of revenue earned in the lifetime of your network.
+- <b>Total Revenue -</b> The total amount of revenue earned in the lifetime of your network.
-Total CPM Rate - The network's overall CPM rate in the lifetime of your network.
+- <b>Total CPM Rate -</b> The network's overall CPM rate in the lifetime of your network.

 <b>Member's List Section</b>